johannesstroebele91/mongodb-library/drivers.md

 - the same commands are used as in the shell,
 - BUT adapted to the syntax of the respective programming language

+Drives enable to

+- interact with the MongoDB server
+- via queries

 # Example

 The syntax of the MongoDB commands